BatmanLin/OBD-ii-Demo/README.md

-## 1st problem: Cannot type *AT* command via Screen or Minicom in Raspberry Pi
+## 1st problem: Cannot type *AT* command via Screen or Minicom on Raspberry Pi

 Procedure commands of connecting OBD-ii bluetooth to raspberry pi